servusdei2018/TankistOnline/README.md

 - [X] Create relative XY values for each Tank, in TankClass.
 This shall allow the viewport to move, to allow maps bigger than the window size.
 - [X] Update the screen even if the `on_draw()` event wasn't called.
-- [ ] Ensure that the theme is looped, currently when the track ends, it doesn't replay it.
+- [X] Ensure that the theme is looped, currently when the track ends, it doesn't replay it.
+- [ ] Make possible a scrollable terrain-background.

 ### Misc: